 Doctor of Ministry: Grace Theological Seminary; Winona Lake, IN

 I’ve invested 30 years of my life serving successfully as a lead pastor in churches located in Indiana, Ohio, and Michigan.

 Now I am a writer, speaker, and a professional interim pastor providing assistance to people and churches in transition.
-In my role of helping churches in transition I’ve served in Oregon, Arizona, Idaho, Indiana, and New Jersey.*
+In my role of helping churches in transition I’ve served in Oregon, Arizona, Idaho, Indiana, and New Jersey, Alaska, and Ohio.